Natalie Mendoza: Life and career

-In 1998 Mendoza formed the band Jackson Mendoza with her sister Rebecca.
+In 1998, Mendoza formed the band Jackson Mendoza with her sister Rebecca.
 They had No 1 chart success and signed internationally to Virgin Records, releasing two singles that reached the Top 10 music charts in Australia.
 They disbanded in 2000.

-Mendoza appeared in Golden Globe award winning film Moulin Rouge!, as the lead dancer China Doll.
+Mendoza appeared in Golden Globe award-winning film Moulin Rouge!, as the lead dancer China Doll.
 After Moulin Rouge! she began working on a solo album in Melbourne and signed a three-picture deal with Miramax.
-She filmed several US series including Farscape and played Liat in ABC's South Pacific opposite Harry Connick Junior and Glenn Close.
+She filmed several US series including Farscape and played Liat in ABC's South Pacific opposite Harry Connick Jr. and Glenn Close.

-In 2003 Mendoza returned to England to focus her attention on acting.
+In 2003, Mendoza returned to England to focus her attention on acting.
 She trained as an actor at the prestigious Bristol Old Vic Theatre School, training in Classical Theatre.
 Mendoza appeared on stage in many classical theatre and modern theatre productions, including Coup d'État at MTC, Five Kinds of Silence, The Vagina Monologues, Macbeth, Romeo and Juliet, and The Importance of Being Earnest.

-In 2005, Mendoza was cast in a lead role Juno in the film The Descent.
-The film was directed by Neil Marshall, which has gone on to be a horror cult gem amongst audiences.
+In 2005, Mendoza was cast in a lead role Juno in the film The Descent, which was directed by Neil Marshall.

-In 2006 she performed in the series regular role of Jackie Clunes in the BBC1 British drama series Hotel Babylon.
+In 2006, she performed in the series regular role of Jackie Clunes in the BBC1 British drama series Hotel Babylon.
 Mendoza appeared in seasons 1-3 of the series.

-In 2007 Mendoza guest-starred in the Doctor Who audio dramas Absolution and The Girl Who Never Was.
+In 2007, Mendoza guest-starred in the Doctor Who audio dramas Absolution and The Girl Who Never Was.
 She filmed The Descent 2 sequel and horror film Surviving Evil, which she wrote the title track for, "Alone Again".
 She workshopped the lead role of Molly in Matthew Warchus' production of Ghost which was based on the original screenplay by Bruce Rubin.

 In 2010, Mendoza originated the role of Arachne in the Broadway musical Spider-Man: Turn Off the Dark.
 After playing a handful of preview performances, she was forced to leave after an injury occurred backstage.

 Mendoza won her first film festival entry as best director, best writer, and best film at the 72-hour film festival in Los Angeles 2011.

-From 2017-2020, Mendoza guest starred in various television productions, including Blue Bloods, Holby City, and McDonald & Dodds.
+From 2017 to 2020, Mendoza guest starred in various television productions, including Blue Bloods, Holby City, and McDonald & Dodds.

-Mendoza will next be see in the Leos Carax-directed musical film Annette, starring Adam Driver and Marion Cotillard.
+Mendoza appeared in the Leos Carax-directed musical film Annette, starring Adam Driver and Marion Cotillard.

 In 2021, she joined the cast of the musical Moulin Rouge! on Broadway, playing the lead role of Satine.